Welcome to Oxford, Sing-Ming !

-Sing Ming Chang has joined the University of Oxford in October 2020.
-As an Early Stage Researcher of the ArtMoMa network, Sing Ming will dedicate 3 years to the actuation across length scales using DNA nanostructures, while participating in international training and network events.
+Sing-Ming Chan has joined the University of Oxford in October 2020.
+As an Early Stage Researcher of the ArtMoMa network, Sing-Ming will dedicate 3 years to the actuation across length scales using DNA nanostructures, while participating in international training and network events.
 Read his following introduction to learn more about him:

 Tell us about more your background!